-Given each year, the Helen Dean King Award presented by Wistar’s Women & Science Program brings an inspiring and prestigious scholar to Philadelphia.
-Their expert lecture gives insights into the latest advancements in their respective field and creates an opportunity to talk about the persistent challenges for increasing participation of women in the field.
+Given each year, the Helen Dean King Award brings an inspiring and prestigious scholar to Philadelphia.
+Their expert lecture gives insights into the latest advancements in their respective field and creates an opportunity to talk about the persistent challenges with increasing participation of women in the science.

-The award is named after Dr. Helen Dean King - a well-respected geneticist, the first female scientist to work at Wistar, and one of only a handful of women scientists in the nation who worked in the male-dominated field at the turn of the 20th century.
+The award is named after Dr. Helen Dean King (1869– 1955), a well-respected geneticist and the first woman hired as a scientist at Wistar.
+She was one of only a handful of women researchers in the nation who worked in the male-dominated field at the turn of the 20th century.
 Dr. King was instrumental in breeding the first standardized laboratory model known as the Wistar rat, which is still used worldwide today.
 This award is given in testament of Dr. King for her contribution to biomedical science and paving the way for more women to create their own indelible scientific legacy.

 Past Award Recipients

 Torsten N. Wiesel Professor, Head of the Lulu and Anthony Wang Laboratory of Neural Circuits and Behavior

 Howard Hughes Medical Institute Investigator, Baker Family Director of Stanford ChEM-H, Anne T. and Robert M. Bass Professor in the School of Humanities and Sciences and Professor, by courtesy, of Chemical and Systems Biology and of Radiology

 Howard Hughes Medical Institute Investigator, Waldemar Von Zedtwitz Professor in the Department of Immunobiology, and Professor in the Department of Molecular, Cellular, and Developmental Biology

 Howard Hughes Medical Institute Investigator, Squibb Professor in Molecular Biology and Chair of Molecular Biology

 American Cancer Society Professor of Genome Sciences and Medicine